madhur-tandon/lapinmq/README.md

 c.stop()
 ```

-**NOTE:**: One can also pass in an exchange along with binding keys.
+**NOTE:** One can also pass in an exchange along with binding keys.

 The following example will make the queue `task_queue` bound to the exchange `color` with the binding keys `black` and `red`.